Medie/galleryFlickr/README.md

 The application fetches images from an API and displays them on the page.

 ### Script Usage
-The `script.js` file contains the main logic for displaying the images
+The `script.js` file contains the main logic for displaying the images.

 ### Configuring the Port